richwarner/aa-bundler-test/README.md

 This project runs some tests using the Account Abstraction SDK, specifically to test the impact of calldata size on submitting a User Operation to a bundler.

-This repo uses Stackup's bundler, but has also been tested with a local deployment of the Infinitism bundler, with the same results.
+It uses Stackup's bundler, but has also been tested with a local deployment of the Infinitism bundler, with the same results.

 ### Findings